ajgae/emotd-awesome/README.md

 `emotd` allows you to cycle back through the history of the words that appeard in the widget in this session, by right-clicking instead of left-clicking on the widget.
 This is meant to let you skim through words quickly without having to worry about inadvertently clicking away from a word that you liked.
 By default only a few words are remembered by default, but you can change this amount via the [arguments](#argumentssettings).

-**NB:** the history feature is currently badly implemented and broken.
-It should *basically* work but it needs improvement.
-For example, you can't go back and then forward again in history: moving forward after moving back will overwrite the history that you backed through with new random words.
-Contributions welcome!

 ### arguments/settings

 When calling `emotd` from your `rc.lua` configuration file, you can customize some aspects of its behaviour by passing a table as a parameter to the `emotd` call.
 If this table is omitted, the default settings will be used.